 When are the application deadlines?

-The deadline for spring applications is October 15 (MA in early childhood education, MA in educational leadership, and joint MBA/MA in educational leadership only).
+The deadline for spring applications is October 15 (MA in early childhood education alone and all educational leadership programs, including the joint MBA/MA in educational leadership).
 The priority deadline for fall applications to the School of Education is December 15; the only exception is the joint MBA/MA in educational leadership, which has a deadline of January 15.
 Admission notifications will be sent in March.
 After these deadlines for fall, we continue to accept applications on a rolling basis as space allows.
 See our Admission pages for further information.